openenergymonitor/emonhub/configuration.md

 ### d.) [[Serial]] (EmonTX V3)

 There are 2 different serial interfacers.
 The TX3e interfacer is for connecting an RPi directly to the serial output (UART) of the emonTX.
+COM port speed on newer devices is 115200.

 The default nodeID is `0` and the `nodeoffset` optional parameter will increase that nodeID by its value.